Los Angeles Wildcats (XFL)

 The Los Angeles Wildcats (LA Wildcats) were a professional American football team based in the Los Angeles metropolitan area.
-The team was founded by Vince McMahon’s Alpha Entertainment and was an owned-and-operated member of the new XFL.
+The team was founded by Vince McMahon’s Alpha Entertainment and was an owned-and-operated member of the second XFL.
 The Wildcats played their home games at Dignity Health Sports Park.
 On March 8, 2020, the Wildcats played their final game against the Tampa Bay Vipers, which was the final XFL game before the league suspended operations due to the COVID-19 pandemic.

 History

-On December 5, 2018, Los Angeles. was announced as one of eight cities that would join the newly reformed XFL, as well as Seattle, Houston, Los Angeles, New York, St. Louis, Tampa Bay, and Dallas.
+On December 5, 2018, Los Angeles was announced as one of eight cities that would join the newly reformed XFL, as well as Seattle, Houston, Los Angeles, New York, St. Louis, Tampa Bay, and Dallas.
 On May 7, 2019, Winston Moss was announced as the team's head coach.
 On August 21, 2019, the team revealed its name, logos, and identity as the Los Angeles Wildcats, alongside the rest of the XFL teams.
 A secondary logo was released August 24.

-On October 15, 2019, The BattleHawks announced their first player in team history, being assigned former Birmingham Iron Quarterback Luis Perez, who was later traded to the New York Guardians.
+On October 15, 2019, the Wildcats announced their first player in team history, being assigned former Birmingham Iron Quarterback Luis Perez, who was later traded to the New York Guardians.

 On February 8, 2020, the team played its first game losing to the Houston Roughnecks 37–17 in Houston.
-Chad Kanoff scored the first touchdown in franchise history with a scramble left for a five yard score.
+Chad Kanoff scored the first touchdown in franchise history with a scramble left for a five-yard score.
 On February 23, 2020, the Wildcats earned their first win in franchise history, defeating the DC Defenders 39–9.
-On March 8, 2020, the Wildcats came from behind to win against the Tampa Bay Vipers 41-34 in what was the final game of the 2020 iteration of the XFL.
+On March 8, 2020, the Wildcats came from behind to win against the Tampa Bay Vipers 41–34 in what was the final game of the 2020 iteration of the XFL.
 On March 12, 2020, The XFL announced that the remainder of the 2020 XFL season had been cancelled due to the COVID-19 pandemic.
-The team finished with a 2-3 record.
-On April 10, 2020, The XFL Suspended operations, with all employees, players, and staff terminated.
+The team finished with a 2–3 record.
+On April 10, 2020, the XFL suspended operations, with all of the league's employees, players, and staff terminated.

-On July 24, 2022, the XFL confirmed that the Wildcats would not return for the 2023 XFL season.
+On July 24, 2022, the XFL announced its reactivation for the 2023 season, and confirmed that the Wildcats would not return for that season.
 On October 31, 2022, the league announced that the Wildcats' place in the league was taken by the San Antonio Brahmas.